Gifted, Grateful, Growing, And Giving

 I

-In Bigger Steps, the “million dollar” chord progressions, used by classic song writers, are learned and applied.
+n Bigger Steps, the “million dollar” chord progressions, used by classic song writers, are learned and applied.
 These consist of standard sequential chord patterns which are also useful in playing by ear.
 Confidence is developed as we expand our palette (vocabulary) of chord choices, starting with minor substitute chords and the alteration of these chords to create secondary dominant chords.
 All of these terms are explained in ways that are easily understood.
-READ MORE to learn more about Bigger Steps and to view a free introductory video and your first lesson for free!

-In Advanced Chords, we will extend our knowledge and learn how to use chords that are heard in songs that expand beyond the basics.
+Advanced Chords, we will extend our knowledge and learn how to use chords that are heard in songs that expand beyond the basics.
 Jazz chords and chords derived from modal harmonies are analyzed, applied, and transposed to other keys.
 The final session focuses on creative ways to change to other keys.
 Throughout these studies, you’ll become increasingly aware of the many ways that a repeated or sustained pitch can be enriched by fascinating chord changes.
-READ MORE to learn more about Advanced Chords and to view a free introductory video and your first lesson for free!

 My Inspiration